-Besides Portuguese, there are other languages spoken in Portugal.
+Besides Portuguese, there are other commonly spoken languages in Portugal.
 These languages are the most popular languages spoken.
 However, they are not universal among Portuguese speakers.

 Being a neighboring country with a very similar language to Portuguese, Spanish is a very common language to be spoken in Portugal.
 About 10% of the population is either fluent or can converse in Spanish.
-Besides being taught in school for a couple of years, many Portugueses people vacation and travel around Spain, where they pick up some vocabulary and learn a bit of Spanish.
+Besides being taught in school for a couple of years, many Portuguese have vacations and travel around Spain, where they pick up some vocabulary and learn a bit of Spanish.
 Additionally, a very strong Spanish TV and movie culture in Portugal also helps this language spread throughout the country.

 This is the second language most spoken in Portugal.
 English is taught in school from early on until high school, where students learn it until they leave for college.
 Almost every Portuguese person has basic English knowledge, so it will be very easy to communicate and understand in Portugal if you dominate this language.

 Furthermore, in the later years, a big community of English-speaking people (from the UK, America, Canada, and Australia) has been forming in the Southernmost part of Portugal, called the Algarve.
 Mostly retired, this population has been heading to this part of Portugal because of the good weather, incredible beaches, fantastic food, and meager living costs compared to their home country.

 Conversely, for English speakers, Portuguese is a reasonably easy language to learn, especially European Portuguese.
 There are some similar words, although Portuguese grammar may be a tough challenge for English speakers.